android-academy-minsk/advanced-2020-di/README.md

 ## Application

-GithubClient application which shows how to use DI frameworks like Dagger 2 and Kodein.
+GithubClient application which shows how to use DI frameworks like Dagger 2 and Kodein. **Implementations are located in each own branch separatly.** Check it our and contribute if you wish or file an issue if you find one.

 This application is a simple github client that helps you to load all repositories for a particular account.
 The main goal of this project is to show how to use Dagger 2 and Kodein as Dependency Injection frameworks.
-There are 2 different branches which show the main features of each framework separately.

 This example was used to create [presentation](https://docs.google.com/presentation/d/14XCXdgPnY9GvF-FX0PYXEAv7pj16aTnoqydHGJUznnk/edit) about DI in